f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step02.rst

 **Objective**:

-Access the NGINX Plus Instance(s)
+Gain access to the NGINX instance(s) through SSH to build and store NGINX configuration.

 **Why**:

-Configuration of NGINX happens locally at the instance, external resources need to be available for local configuration
+The configuration of NGINX is stored locally.
+This means the gateways do not need any outside entity to process traffic, with each gateway independent, scale is practically limitless.

+Automation or configuration management tools place NGINX configuration files locally, tools like NGINX Instance Manager can proxy NGINX configuration files into a declarative API for groups of NGINX servers (Plus or OSS).

 **How**: